WINNER OF THE 2015 GEORGE WASHINGTON PRIZE

-Nick Bunker worked as an investigative reporter for the Liverpool Echo, and for six years he wrote for the Financial Times.
-He was an Open Scholar at King's College, Cambridge, where he won two university prizes.
+Nick Bunker has written for the Liverpool Echo and the Financial Times.
 He has two graduate degrees from Columbia University in New York, where he studied under the late Professor Edward Said.
 While at Columbia he began his travels around the United States.

 For many years, he served as a board member, treasurer and Chairman of the Trustees of the Freud Museum in London.
-He now lives in Lincoln, near the villages from which the leaders of the Plymouth Colony came.
+He now lives in Lincoln.